Skip to main content

 What Are the Side Effect Profiles?

 The mechanism of action of each drug class directly influences its side effect profile.
-Because GLP-1 receptor agonists work on the gastrointestinal system, their most common are related to digestion.
+Because GLP-1 receptor agonists work on the gastrointestinal system, their most common side effects are related to digestion.
 Nausea, vomiting, and diarrhea are frequently reported, particularly during the initial phase of treatment as the body adapts.
 These symptoms are a direct consequence of the slowed gastric emptying and central effects on appetite regulation that make the drugs effective.

 Metformin, on the other hand, is primarily associated with gastrointestinal distress of a different nature, including diarrhea and abdominal cramping.
 These side effects are related to its action in the gut and can often be mitigated by starting with a low dose and gradually titrating up, or by using an extended-release formulation.
 The table below provides a comparative overview of common side effects.